puzpuzpuz/xsync/README.md

 One important difference with `sync.Map` is that only string keys are supported.
 That's because Golang standard library does not expose the built-in hash functions for `interface{}` values.

-`MapOf[V]` is an implementation with parametrized value type.
+`MapOf[K, V]` is an implementation with parametrized value type.
 It is available for Go 1.18 or later.
+While it's still a CLHT-inspired hash map, `MapOf`'s design is quite different from `Map`.
+As a result, less GC pressure and less atomic operations on reads.

 ```go
 m := xsync.NewMapOf[string]()